AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/views-overview.md

 description: You can customize the type of information you display in a list or report by managing the view of the list or report.
 You can display objects and their attributes in a view.
 For information about the objects of Adobe Workfront, see Understand objects in Adobe Workfront.
 ---

-# Views overview in `Adobe Workfront`
+# Views overview in Adobe Workfront

 You can customize the type of information you display in a list or report by managing the view of the list or report.
 You can display objects and their attributes in a view.
-For information about the objects of `Adobe Workfront`, see [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
+For information about the objects of Adobe Workfront, see [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

 ## Considerations about views

 * You can customize existing views.
 All users who can view the views can also see your changes.
-* Your `Adobe Workfront administrator` must grant you access to edit filters, views, and groupings to be able to create views.
+* Your Adobe Workfront administrator must grant you access to edit filters, views, and groupings to be able to create views.

   For information about granting edit access, see [Grant access to filters, views, and groupings](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-fvg.md).